scicloj/clay/README.md

 # clay

-[A big ball of mud](https://en.wikipedia.org/wiki/Big_ball_of_mud#In_relation_to_Lisp) with your favourite Clojure tools inside -- a tiny Clojure tool for a dynamic workflow with the more serious visual tools
+[A big ball of mud](https://en.wikipedia.org/wiki/Big_ball_of_mud#In_relation_to_Lisp) with your favourite Clojure tools inside

+Clay is a tiny Clojure tool for a dynamic workflow with the more serious visual tools

 ## Usage